keras-team/keras/docs/sources/layers/recurrent.md

         stateful=False,
         input_dim=None, input_length=None)
 ```
-Fully connected RNN where output is to fed back to input.
+Fully connected RNN where the output is to fed back to the input.

 - __Input shape__: 3D tensor with shape: `(nb_samples, timesteps, input_dim)`.